A convolutional approach to bounding the number of polyominoes: Introduction

+Although the lower bound $4.0025$ is satisfactorily close to the estimated value of $\lambda$, the other side has not seen much progress.
+Note that we do not care a lot about the computability, but the actual practicality of the approach.
+For example, although computing $A(n)$ for large enough $n$ gives an arbitrarily good lower bound to $\lambda$, transfer matrix appears to be a better approach in terms of the amount of computation involved.
+(Another approach is that if one could prove the widely believed monotonicity of $A(n+1)/A(n)$, we can obtain an even better lower bound with $A(70)$.)
+In fact, the computability of $\lambda$ can be deduced from the recent result in \cite{bui2024asymptotic}.
+Specifically, \cite{bui2024asymptotic} showed that there exist explicit positive constants $c,t$ so that $A(n)\ge cn^{-t\log n} \lambda^n$ for every $n$.
+Together with the well-known corollary $A(n)\le\lambda^n$ of Fekete's lemma, we have

+The ratio of upper bounds and lower bounds converges to $1$ as $n\to\infty$.
+However, the explicit values of $c,t$ in \cite{bui2024asymptotic} are only of theoretical interest, and to bound $\lambda$ to the desired precision, it requires $A(n)$ for large $n$.
+It is almost hopeless, as we know only up to $A(70)$, which is already a breakthrough on its own \cite{barequet2024counting} (a delicate variant of the transfer-matrix method is given there).

+On the other hand, the asymptotic behavior of the growth constant of polycubes (the higher dimensional version of polyominoes) when the dimension goes to infinity is already known \cite{barequet2010formulae}.
+However, the technique cannot be brought to lower dimensions, where more delicate analysis is needed.

+\paragraph{A brief history of upper bounds.} Eden \cite{eden1961two} provided the first ever upper bound $\lambda\le 6.75$.
+One can remember it as the growth rate of the number of (rooted ordered) ternary trees.
+As each vertex has at most three children and at most one father, the degree of each vertex is at most four, which is also the coordination number of the square lattice.
+In fact, one can injectively map a polyomino to such a tree.
+However, a lot of ternary trees have no corresponding polyominoes, since several vertices may coincide when we map them to the square lattice.
+To reduce the number of such cases, one can take into account a broader context than the nearest neighborhood, e.g., more distant vertices.

-\paragraph{Twigs as a way to encode neighborhood.} The first work that attempts to consider the state at the neighborhood of every cell is the one by Klarner and Rivest \cite{klarner1973procedure}.
-In particular, for every cell, some certain positions in the neighborhood are forbidden to have cells and we are allowed to expand through the remaining positions.
+Extending Eden's approach, Klarner and Rivest \cite{klarner1973procedure} forbid, for every cell, some certain positions in the neighborhood to have cells and we are allowed to extend through the remaining positions only.
 Such a configuration of forbidden and extendable positions forms a so-called ``twig''.
-By carefully designing a set of twigs, we can inject a polyomino of $n$ cells into a unique sequence of $n$ twigs.
-The order can be done in a breath-first-search manner.
+By carefully designing a set of twigs, we can injectively map a polyomino of $n$ cells into a unique sequence of twigs.
+The order can be performed in a breadth-first-search manner.

 Initially, Klarner and Rivest designed the set with $5$ twigs, which readily gives the bound $\lambda\le 5$.
 By assigning weights to each twig based on the actual number of forbidden and extendable cells in each twig (which are not uniform), one can obtain better bounds with $\lambda\le 4.83$.
 Previously, this bound is the only one that can be verified manually without computer assistance.
 The work \cite{bui2025bounding} reproved the bound in a cleaner way with recurrences.